An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Introduction

-Indeed, enabled by regulations such as FERC Order No. 2222 \cite{ferc2222}, load aggregators can pool and coordinate the control of many EVs and other distributed energy resources (DERs) to participate alongside conventional resources in the wholesale market \cite{henriquez2017participation}.
+Indeed, enabled by regulations such as FERC Order No. 2222 \cite{ferc2222}, aggregators\footnote{An aggregator is an electricity market participant that may combine distributed energy resources across a wide range of types and sizes to participate in the market as a single entity, which is typically called an aggregation.} can pool and coordinate the control of multiple EVs and other distributed energy resources (DERs) to participate alongside conventional resources in the wholesale market \cite{henriquez2017participation}.
 Aggregators that wish to participate in the wholesale market must represent the individual flexibility sets of participating EVs as a single \emph{aggregate flexibility set} that accurately captures the supply/demand capabilities of the individual EVs as a collective.
 Crucially, these aggregate flexibility sets must be encoded using bid/offer formats that are compliant with existing market rules.
-Traditionally, bid/offer formats have been structured to reflect the supply and demand characteristics of conventional generators and load serving entities.
-More recently, market rules have evolved to incorporate bid/offer formats that more accurately capture the dual supply and demand capabilities of battery storage systems, e.g., in form of time-varying upper and lower limits on power, ramping, and battery state-of-charge (SoC) \cite{nyiso, caiso}.
-With this motivation in mind, we investigate the problem of designing efficient optimization-based methods to accurately approximate the aggregate flexibility set associated with a heterogeneous collection of individual EV flexibility sets.
+Traditionally, bid/offer formats have been structured to reflect the supply and demand characteristics of conventional generators and load-serving entities.
+More recently, electricity market designs have evolved to incorporate aggregator bid/offer formats that more accurately capture the intertemporal supply and demand capabilities of energy storage resources, e.g., in the form of time-varying upper and lower limits on power, ramping, and battery state-of-charge (SoC) \cite{nyiso, caiso}.\footnote{Examples of such market designs include the New York ISO DER and aggregation participation model \cite{nyiso} and the California ISO DER provider model \cite{caiso}.} To participate in wholesale electricity markets, an aggregation of EVs must be offered into the marketplace and settled as a single resource that encapsulates the collective capacity of the EV aggregation to produce and consume energy over a fixed window of time while accounting for the individual charging needs of the participating EVs.
+With this motivation in mind, we investigate the problem of designing efficient optimization-based methods to accurately approximate the aggregate flexibility of a finite population of EVs as a single representative energy storage resource.